How to Make Buttermilk

 Notes

-- To make non-dairy buttermilk, use almond milk or soy milk in place of the milk.
+- To make non-dairy buttermilk, use almond milk, soy milk or coconut milk in place of the milk.
 (Use the lemon juice/vinegar method.)

 What should be the temperature of milk while making buttermilk?